-Traffic-limited network option will calculate the coverage radius, based on the formula for traffic-limited network.
+The traffic-limited network option will calculate the coverage radius, based on the formula for traffic-limited network.
 If this option is chosen, a set of input boxes will appear below allowing user to enter specific parameters required for this calculation (See Annex A13.1.3).